nakhli/rack-defense/README.md

 end
 ```

-The first rule named `reset_password` defines the maximum permitted rate per ip for post requests on path
+The first rule named `reset_password` defines the maximum permitted rate per IP for post requests on path
 `/api/users/password`.
 Once a user exceeds this limit, it gets throttled and denied access to the resource.
 This raises a throttle event and triggers the `after_throttle` callback defined above.
 The callback sets a key in the redis store post-fixed with the user IP and having 1 hour an expiration time.